-- 1. Except as otherwise provided in this Constitution and Bylaws, all persons currently enrolled at Moritz who hold the rank of second or third-year law student shall be eligible for membership. - 2.
+- 1. Except as otherwise provided in this Constitution, Bylaws, and Faculty Rules, all persons currently enrolled at Moritz who hold the rank of second or third-year law student shall be eligible for membership. - 2.
 Membership on the Journal shall preclude membership on all other law journals associated with Moritz. - 3.
 Invitations for Journal membership shall be extended to eligible students who demonstrate quality writing and editing skills through a Write-On Process. - 4.
+Students enrolled in the LL.M. program shall be eligible for OSTLJ membership.
+LL.M. students should, if possible, participate in the spring Write-On Process.
+Otherwise, OSTLJ membership may be granted and exceptions may be made at the discretion of the Executive Board. - 5.
 Transfer students shall be eligible for OSTLJ membership.
 Transfer students should, if possible, participate in the spring Write-On Process.
-Otherwise, OSTLJ membership may be granted and exceptions may be made at the discretion of the Executive Board. - 5.
+Otherwise, OSTLJ membership may be granted and exceptions may be made at the discretion of the Executive Board. - 6.
 Any student who would have been entitled to receive an OSTLJ invitation after their first year of law school will be entitled to receive such invitation upon return from military service.
 Any Journal member inducted into the armed forces will be entitled to resume OSTLJ membership in an appropriate position approved by the Executive Board upon their return.